theguriev/ticker-server/README.md

  - `http://localhost:3000/static/symbols` for symbol list.
  - `http://localhost:3000/price/[SYMBOL]` for a bid/ask/vol JSON blob.
  - `http://localhost:3000/prices/[SYMBOL],[SYMBOL]` for an array of bid/ask/vol JSON blobs.
+ - `http://localhost:3000/fake-hit/[SYMBOL]?percentage=0.5` to create a fake market event which will multiply the symbol's bid and ask price by the supplied percentage.